magpylib/magpylib/docs/examples/examples_07_triangularmesh.md

 +++ {"user_expressions": []}

-In some cases the produced mesh may be open and if we disable the corresponding input check, the object initialization goes through.
-By displaying the object it is possible to highlight the open edges.
+In some cases the produced mesh may not form a closed body.
+By disabling the corresponding `validate_closed` input check, the object initialization will pass.
+It is yet possible to highlight the open edges with the `show` function.
 The same idea holds true for the `validate_connected` check.

 ```{code-cell} ipython3
 import magpylib as magpy